m5stack/M5Stack/README.md

 English | [中文](docs/getting_started_cn.md) | [日本語](docs/getting_started_ja.md)

-The M5Stack library  provides access to the built-in hardware of the M5Stack Basic and Gray controllers through the M5Stack class, referenced as `M5`, including:
+The M5Stack library provides access to the built-in hardware of the M5Stack Core (including Basic and Gray) controllers.

+## Recommendation
+**<span style="font-size: larger">This library is not recommended for new projects, nor for projects using M5Stack products other than _Basic_ and _Gray_.
+See [M5Unified](https://github.com/M5Stack/M5Unified) and [M5GFX](https://github.com/M5Stack/M5GFX) for libraries that are more up-to-date and with support for many newer M5Stack products.</span>**

+## Usage
+This library's functionality is available through the M5Stack class, referenced as `M5`, including:
 - LCD display via `M5.Lcd`, a customized version of the [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) LCD library, adapted for Basic and Gray.
 The display resolution is 320x240 supporting 262K colors.
 Several fonts, graphics primitives, QR code rendering, and PNG/BMP/JPEG support are included.
 - Power control, including device shutoff and battery level detection via `M5.Power` and the IP5306 power management chip
 - Hardware buttons via `M5.BtnA`, `M5.BtnB`, `M5.BtnC`